-There are more and more opportunities to learn shamanic practice, but it can be difficult to decide which teacher will be best for you.
-This article explains what to look for, and some steps to work through to help you find a teacher that will br right for you.
+There are more and more opportunities to learn Shamanic practice, but it can be difficult to decide which teacher will be best for you.
+This article explains what to look for, and some steps to work through to help you find a teacher that will be right for you.

 Experience